 Jay, the protagonist, seems to be genuinely good and is willing to help others if he can.
 But he's not above committing criminal acts like stalking and breaking-and-entering to get what he wants.
 As the series goes on, he also starts to lose his grip on reality, making one wonder just how together he has it.

 Alex is either dangerously insane or consciously villainous.
-It's hard to tell.
+Alternatively, his hands are tied and is being forced to kill people by the Operator.
+It's hard to tell which.

 The Masked people often switch between antagonizing and assisting Jay.
 Their ultimate motivation and/or allegiance remains unknown.